Herbed Baked Eggs

 Notes

-• Heavy cream really is necessary for this recipe.
-The fat content helps prevent the cream from “breaking” during cooking.
+• Heavy cream is recommended for this recipe.
+Its higher fat content helps create a smooth, velvety texture and prevents separation during cooking.

 Nutrition Information